-Consultant Time Input Tasks, Inputs and Outputs For Project Management / Monitoring & Evaluation Local / National contract ing Project Manager 12 months per The Project Manager (PM), together with the TA will be responsible for the overall management of the project, including the Budget note 3. year over 5 years mobilization of all project inputs, supervision over project staff, consultants and sub-contractors, as well as for technical aspects Rate: \$32,000 / year including those related to knowledge management, knowledge management, and safeguards.
+Consultant Time Input Tasks, Inputs and Outputs For Project Management / Monitoring & Evaluation Local / National contract ing Project Manager 12 months per The Project Manager (PM), together with the TA will be responsible for the overall management of the project, including a mobilization of all project inputs supervision over project staff, consultants and sub-contractors, as well as for technical aspe Budget note 3. year over 5 years nobilization of all project inputs, supervision over project staff, consultants and sub-contractors, as well as for technical aspec Rate: \$32,000 / year including those related to knowledge management, knowledge management, and safeguards.
 See the full TOR in Annex D for details.
 Stakeholder 12 months per Tasks / key deliverables: Engagement Officer year over 5 years - See TORs in Annex D. Budget note 2.
-Required Expertise & Qualifications: Rate: \$20,000 / year See TORs in Annex D. Finance & Admin 12 months per Tasks / key deliverables: Officer year over 5 years - See TORs in Annex D. Budget note 32 Required Expertise & Qualifications: Rate: \$20,000 / year See TORs in Annex D. International / Regional and global contracting Technical Advisor 375 days spread The Technical Adviser (TA) will be responsible for providing overall technical backstopping and management support to the Project. over 5-year See the full TOR in Annex D for details.
-Rate: \$600 / day project duration For Technical Assistance Local / National contract ing Multi-stakeholders 16 weeks / over Under close supervision of Chief Technical Advisor (CTA) and Project Manager (PM) the Multi-stakeholders animation specialist will animation National 5 years establish and animate the Cheikhetti Watershed Management Board and conduct capacity building of the members, and will facilitate Specialist regular meetings.
+Required Expertise & Qualifications: Rate: \$20,000 / year See TORs in Annex D. Finance & Admin 12 months per Tasks / key deliverables: Officer year over 5 years - See TORs in Annex D. Budget note 32 Required Expertise & Qualifications: Rate: \$20,000 / year See TORs in Annex D. International / Regional and global contract ing Technical Advisor 375 days spread The Technical Adviser (TA) will be responsible for providing overall technical backstopping and management support to the Project. over 5-year See the full TOR in Annex D for details.
+Rate: \$600 / day project duration For Technical Assistance Local / National contract ting Multi-stakeholders 16 weeks / over Under close supervision of Chief Technical Advisor (CTA) and Project Manager (PM) the Multi-stakeholders animation specialist will animation National 5 years establish and animate the Cheikhetti Watershed Management Board and conduct capacity building of the members, and will facilitate Specialist regular meetings.
 Rate: \$500/week Water and rangelands 40 days / year The Water and rangelands management specialist will carry out baseline at the inception of the project, will establish water management national during 3 years committees and rangelands committees, and will provide on-going capacities building to them, and will ensure that the committees specialist are well represented into the Cheikhetti Watershed Management Board.
 It will also provide support for community involvement in Rate: \$500/week component 2 (water infrastructure rehabilitation) and in component 3 (lands restoration and community livelihood program).
 Finally, the specialist will provide key data for knowledge management in component 4.
 Training national 146 days per Several specialists will interviene based on the capacities development plan.
 They will provide specific and relevant trainings under specialists year output 1.3.
 Rate: \$500/week Land-use planning 100 days The land-use planning specialist will support the Cheikhetti Management Plan design under component 2. specialist Water Infrastructure 26 weeks The water infrastructure specialist will support technically the PMU for designing the tender for infrastructures rehabilitation/building specialist (including technical specifications) and for selecting the relevant companies, and for monitoring the works.
 Rate: \$500/week